adityakalra581/Software-Development-Interview-Prep/Python-Interview_questions.md

 10. How can you get a first digit of a string?
 11. Regular expressions?
 12. Which class do we use for ‘regular expression’ in python?
+13. Explain string.capitalize() in python
+14. File handling [Reading, peeking on top, open in different modes]
+15. Ordered vs Unordered data structures in python.

+- Ordered means that the data structure retains the ordering as provided by the programmer; Python examples of ordered structures are strings, lists, and tuples.
+The ordering being discussed here is the result of iterating around the structure in a for loop.

+- Non ordered means that the data structure doesn’t have a specific order, and doesn’t care about any ordering by the programmer.
+In Python a set is non-ordered, and a dictionary is mostly non-ordered (it preserves the order in which the keys are added, but a programmer cannot insert something as the 3rd item into a dictionary).

 <!-- ------------------------------------------------ -->